pscally1005/pscally1005.github.io/_posts/archive/2024-05-02-mug-brownie.markdown

 Instructions:
 - In a mug, mix together the <a href='/misc/grains#oats'>oat flour</a> and cocoa powder until fully combined.
 Add in the <a href='/misc/fruit#apple'>applesauce</a>, <a href='/misc/dairy#skim-milk'>milk</a>, and syrup.
 Mix fully to form a thick batter

-- Finely chop a square of unsweetened chocolate.
+- Finely chop a square of <a href='/misc/overshadowed-healthy-foods#chocolate'>unsweetened chocolate</a>.
 Fold some into the batter, and top with the rest.
 Optionally top with flakey salt (or fold fine salt into the batter)

 - Microwave on high for 1-2 minutes, or until just set on the top, but still gooey inside.
 Let cool for 2 minutes before eating
 - <img src='/assets/Food/Healthier Dessert/Mug Brownie/mug-brownie-3.jpg' alt='' class='instruction-image'>